MichaelBui/strixhalo-homelab/Guides/Replacing-Thermal-Interfaces-On-GMKtec-EVO-X2.md

 17. Reattach the 2 small screws on the sides of the heatsink.
 18. Return the blowers to their original positions and secure with their 6 screws.
 19. Replace the sealing tape between the heatsink and blowers (if it's too damaged, electrical tape is fine).
 20. Reattach the case cover and secure with the 4 screws.
+Start with the side opposite to where the screws are, it should be a tight fit, putting it in place it at an angle helps.
 21. Replace the rubber feet.

 ### Testing